3 Ingredient Cocktails

 Cognac and orange with rich vanilla and delicate spice.

 Kümmel's bold caraway, cumin and fennel flavours predominate in this cognac-based after-dinner digestive cocktail.

 This brandy-influenced Sweet Manhattan is best mixed by throwing and enjoyed when the odd bubble still rests on its surface.

 Spirituous and just on the sour side, the sugar rim is considered by some to be integral to this classic cocktail.
 Dilution is key to perfecting a Sidecar

 Very French Martini

 Cognac, pineapple juice and black raspberry liqueur.
 OK, so France is not known for its pineapples but I said 'very' not 'totally' French.
 And yes I know

 Young Man Cocktail

-This particular Young Man is essentially a cognac-based Sweet Manhattan with a splash of orange curaçao – unsurprisingly, the result tastes like an
+This particular Young Man is essentially a cognac-based Sweet Manhattan with a splash of orange curaçao.
+I've used rather more curaçao than the 2 Dashes

 Port and Brandy (AKA Randy) are a match made in heaven, here subtly enriched with a touch of sugar.